0cjs/sedoc/hw/keyboard.md

 #### Text Consoles

 On a text console the keycode, in combination with modifier keys, is mapped to an _action_ via a `keymaps(5)` keyboard layout table.
-(Each key may have up to 256 actions bound.)
-A keyboard layout table may also have compose definitions to generate characters from a two-key sequence.
+A keyboard layout table may also have compose definitions to generate characters from a two-key sequence and string definitions to generate multiple characters from a single keypress.
+(This is usually used for ANSI function key bindings.)
+A single mapping table is used for all virtual consoles.

-Nine modifiers are supported, labelled (completely arbitrarily) as follows.

-     1 Shift     16 ShiftL  256 CapsShift
-     2 AltGr     32 ShiftR
-     4 Control   64 CtrlL
-     8 Alt      128 CtrlR

 Actions are assigned a number and symbolic name; these can be found in the `dumpkeys -l` output.
 Actions include: